-If you own an Aston Martin with the 4.3 V-8 Engine the Timing Cover gasket will leak.
+If you own an Aston Martin with the 4.3 V-8 Engine the Timing Cover gasket will probably leak.

 Aston Martin designed an improved gasket that made its debut with the introduction of the 4.7 engine.
 Even though this continues to be somewhat of an issue with a small number of 4.7 engines, this improved gasket has, for the most part, fixed this problem.